 In diabetes mellitus, symptoms that you experience are related to:

 a) the severity of diabetes, i.e. how high your blood glucose levels are,

 b) how long you have had the condition, i.e. how long you have had high blood glucose levels for.

 When a person initially develops type 1 diabetes, the beta cells of the pancreas rapidly fail to produce adequate amounts of insulin.
 Since there is little insulin, blood glucose levels rise very quickly.
-The signs and symptoms of diabetes happen rapidly, are severe and people notice that they are unwell quite quickly.
+The symptoms of diabetes happen rapidly, are severe, and people notice that they are unwell quite quickly.
 If a person develops type 1 diabetes slowly, then these symptoms may take months to develop but often it is weeks.

-In people with type 2 diabetes, the progression of the condition happens much more slowly, over the course of several years, so the signs and symptoms happen slowly and are often subtle.
+In people with type 2 diabetes, the progression of the condition happens much more slowly, over the course of several years, so the symptoms happen slowly and are often subtle.
 You may not even notice anything at all, or you may even dismiss them as a normal part of growing older.

 The most common sign of diabetes is…